eclipse-hono/hono/site/content/api/Tenant-API.md

 Most of the operations of the Tenant API allow or require the inclusion of tenant data in the payload of the request or response messages of the operation.
-Such payload is carried in the body of the corresponding AMQP messages as part of a single *AMQP Value* section.
+Such payload is carried in the body of the corresponding AMQP messages as part of a single *Data* section.
+The content type must be set to `application/json`.

 The tenant data is carried in the payload as a UTF-8 encoded string representation of a single JSON object.
 It is an error to include payload that is not of this type.